Robp773/react-static-portfolio/src/cms/projects/2019-06-18-test-project-1.md

   - /uploads/emergency-dashboard-desktop-3.png
   - /uploads/emergency-dashboard-desktop-4.png
 mobile-screenshots: []
-description: 'Social media emergency management dashboard '
+brief: Social media emergency management dashboard
 full-description: >-
   This project was made for a non-profit specializing in **social media emergency management**.
 The goal was to give their staff a high level/real